rudolphventer/GreenTea/README.md

 ## Features and goals for next release

-- Help file

-- Show selected theme and lanugage and toggle "Open last file" in menu
+- Show selected theme and language

 ## Enhancements/Improvements